One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Compactness, Equicontinuity, and Regularity

 \section{Compactness, Equicontinuity, and Regularity}

-In general topology, the notion of \emph{compactness} of topological spaces plays an important role.
+In general topology, the notion of \emph{compactness} for topological spaces plays an important role.
 This notion also makes a significant effect on the computational complexity of 1dta's.
-For his topological automaton $M$ with a metric space $V$, Jeandel claimed in \cite[Theorem 3]{Jea07} that, using our notation, the compactness of $V_{M}$ and $\hat{\BB}_{M}$ yields the regularity of the language $L(M)$.
-In contrast, since our topological automata use arbitrary topologies, not limited to metric space, we can provide a much more general assertion, which gives a necessary and sufficient condition for the regularity of languages.
+For his topological automaton $M$ with a metric space $V$ and a topological space $\BB$ made of continuous maps, Jeandel claimed in \cite[Theorem 3]{Jea07} that the compactness of $V$ and $\BB$ yields the regularity of the language $L(M)$.
+In contrast, since our topological automata use arbitrary topologies, not limited to metric spaces, we can provide a much more general assertion, which gives a necessary and sufficient condition for the regularity of languages.

 To explain our assertion (Theorem \ref{iff-cond-uniform}), we need a few more terminology.
 With an appropriate index set $J$, a collection $\{W_i\}_{i\in J}$ of open subsets of $V$ is called a \emph{covering} if $V\subseteq \bigcup_{i\in J} W_i$.
 A \emph{subcovering} of $\{W_i\}_{i\in J}$ is any subset of $\{W_i\}_{i\in J}$ that is a covering itself.
 A subcovering $\{W_i\}_{i\in K}$ with $K\subseteq J$ is said to be \emph{finite} if the index set $K$ is finite.
-A topological space $(V,T_V)$ is called \emph{compact} if every open covering of $V$ has a finite subcovering.
+A topological space $(V,T_V)$ is called \emph{compact} if every covering of $V$ has a finite subcovering.